Colosseum Tournament

 The Colosseum Tournament (COLOSSEUM) is a kickboxing, mixed martial arts (MMA) and boxing promotion company based in Romania, which is owned by Gabriel Georgescu.
 It is one of the largest kickboxing promotions in the country, and takes its name from colosseum.

 It promoted the first sanctioned professional event in Ploiești, Romania on November 26, 2016, and since its inception can be seen on Digi Sport and on FightBox in over 60 countries.
+On 30 June 2023, Colosseum Tournament was relaunched on Triller TV after 2017-2019.

 On April 15, 2021, it was announced that Colosseum Tournament and Netherlands-based Glorious Fight Events entered a partnership.
 The deal encompasses commitment to promote their fighters.
 Colosseum Tournament also has a partnership with Prometheus Fighting Promotion.

-It has featured fighters such as Daniel Ghiță, Andrei Stoica, Bogdan Stoica, Sebastian Cozmâncă, Eduard Gafencu, Florin Lambagiu, Amansio Paraschiv, Sorin Căliniuc, Gabriel Bozan, Cristian Spetcu, Cristiana Stancu, and Alexandru Lungu, among others.

 Events

 Each event contains several fights.
 Traditionally, every event starts off with an opening fight followed by other fights, with the last fight being known as the main event.